mvolkmann/blog/src/lambda-calculus.md

 ```

 Next, we need a function to compute a single result in a factorial sequence.
+This function is not recursive because
+λ-calculus doesn't support named functions.
+The function `f` is a parameter of this function
+and is used to simulate recursion.

 ```js
 const facgen = f => n =>